Before I teach you the do’s and don’ts of choosing the best franchise to invest in, I want to share something my dad told me.

 4B.
 Warning: You need to ignore the following two words (that I share in the short video below recorded at Lexicon in Las Vegas), that some marketers and salespeople in franchising still use.

-Investing In A Franchise: When Will The Profits Come
+Franchise Ownership: When Will The Profits Come?

 5. Don’t make the mistake of buying a franchise business thinking you’ll be able to quickly make money.
 It’s not going to happen.